Telesphoreo/Wave/README.md

 In the configuration file, you have two sections: operators and superadmins.
 Add any permission node that you would like the player to not have.
 For example, if I were to add ```- essentials.antioch``` to the operator section, they would not be able to use /antioch.
 There is no inheritance, so you would have to add it to the superadmin section to block admins from using it.
 Wave already comes with a list of pre-defined permissions that you are free to use or remove.

 ## TotalFreedomMod Bridge
 Please note that the official TotalFreedomMod builds do not fully support Wave.
-If you would like full support with Wave, use this version of TotalFreedomMod: https://github.com/Telesphoreo/TotalFreedomMod/releases.
+If you would like full support with Wave, use a version of TotalFreedomMod from here (>2018.3.2): https://github.com/Telesphoreo/TotalFreedomMod/releases.
 If you choose not too, whenever an admin gets added or removed, you will have to do ```/wave reload``` to update their permissions.

 ## Developers
 Developers can add Wave as a dependency with Jitpack.
 Use the following to add Jitpack as a dependency.